 - a.
 Publicising the study via sites, using accessible materials (including key community languages). - b.
-Asking sites to: (i) use internal data to identify a pool of potential participants (as above); and (ii) make contact with primary carers in five families, providing information and an initial explanation and seeking consent to share contact details with the national evaluation team.
+Asking sites to: (i) use internal data to identify a pool of potential participants (as above); and (ii) make contact with primary carers in five families, providing information and an initial explanation and seeking consent to share contact details with the national evaluation team. - c.
+Subsequently, a Sussex researcher from the national evaluation team will contact the carer to provide a full explanation of the evaluation and seek consent to visit the family for the first face-to-face interview. - d.
+Families will be interviewed at home if possible, with their agreement and at a time convenient to them.
+When the researcher visits, they will go through the explanation of the evaluation and provide another copy of the written information sheet10 before seeking written (or where more ethically appropriate, audio-recorded verbal) consent from all family members who will participate in data collection.
+This stage of the consent process will be followed at each wave of data collection. - e.
+Interpreters used to seek consent and for data collection as appropriate.

-6 Given that families will take part in research twice a year (once face-to-face and once by telephone), there is a risk that it would be unduly burdensome for sites if replacement sampling was attempted at each data collection wave, so it will be restricted to each wave of face-to-face data collection.
+9 Given that families will take part in research twice a year (once face-to-face and once by telephone), there is a risk that it would be unduly burdensome for sites if replacement sampling was attempted at each data collection wave, so it will be restricted to each wave of face-to-face data collection.